aaronhans/eleventy-plugin-font-awesome/README.md

 		transform: "i[class]", // Selector for icons, set falsy to disable the transform
 		shortcode: false, // Optional shortcode name (string), false will disable
-		bundle: "fontawesome", // Rename the Bundle Plugin name })
+		bundle: "fontawesome", // Rename the Bundle Plugin name
+		failOnError: false, // Whether to fail when an icon is not found })
 };
 ```